Details on how to report non-compliance relating to COVID-19

 Essential workplaces will be permitted to continue operations to maintain important supply chains, such as those for groceries, medicines and other essential services and products.
-In addition to closures, the Ontario government issued a new emergency order under the Emergency Management and Civil Protection Act to prohibit organized public events and social gatherings of more than 5 people, effective immediately.
+In addition to closures, the Ontario government issued an order under the Emergency Management and Civil Protection Act to prohibit organized public events and social gatherings of more than 10 people.

 Caledon residents can call the Ontario Provincial Police (OPP) at 1-888-310-1122 or report non-compliance online.